This is a short question, with a long answer!

 FIRSTLY, let’s look at the BOOKKEEPING element of the question:

-- Acquire the bookkeeping knowledge and skills that you will need in order to operate as a bookkeeper in practice.
+- Acquire the bookkeeping knowledge and skills that you will need in order to operate as a bookkeeper in practice and start your own bookkeeping business.
 This can be acquired by completing the:

 (AAT Qualified Bookkeeper) Have a look at the AAT website here for an explanation of how to do this.
 You might find the AATs article here helpful too